Beventar/venhud/README.md

 # Overview

-A rayshud edit with changes based on my own preferences and gameplay.
+A rayshud edit with changes based on my own preferences and gameplay needs.

 # Credits